Teradata/kylo/integrations/spark/spark-validate-cleanse/README.md

 ### Overview

 A Spark job capable of performing data validation and cleansing/standardization of data.
-This is a key component of the Think Big standard ingest pipeline.
+This is a key component of the standard ingest pipeline.

 ### How it works

-This Spark job assumes Hive table naming conventions following Think Big ingest processing standards.
+This Spark job assumes Hive table naming conventions following standard-ingest processing standards.

 1. Data is read from a source table <entity>-feed and partition
 2. Standardization policies are applied to the data